WaChat to PDF

 United States

-Under the Federal Rules of Evidence, digital records must be authenticated under Rule 901.
-Rule 901(b)(9) permits authentication by evidence describing a process or system used to produce a result, which encompasses the WhatsApp export process.
-Rules 902(13) and 902(14), added in 2017, create a self-authentication pathway for digital evidence where a certified declaration accompanies the document, potentially avoiding the need for a live technical witness.
+Digital records must be authenticated under FRE Rule 901.
+Rule 901(b)(9) permits authentication by evidence describing the process used to produce the result.
+This covers the WhatsApp export process.
+Rules 902(13) and 902(14) were added in 2017.
+They create a self-authentication pathway for digital evidence.
+A certified declaration with the document may eliminate the need for a live technical witness.

 United Kingdom

-Civil Procedure Rules Part 31 and Practice Direction 31B govern electronic evidence disclosure.
-UK courts treat authenticity as a matter of weight rather than strict admissibility, but unchallenged evidence with no integrity proof is given minimal weight.
-The Crown Prosecution Service has published guidance recommending formatted PDF outputs over raw screenshots for messaging evidence in criminal proceedings.
+Civil Procedure Rules Part 31 and Practice Direction 31B govern electronic evidence in England and Wales.
+UK courts treat authenticity as a matter of weight rather than strict admissibility.
+But evidence with no integrity proof is given minimal weight.
+The Crown Prosecution Service recommends formatted PDF outputs over raw screenshots for messaging evidence in criminal proceedings.

 Australia

-The Evidence Act 1995 (Commonwealth) and state equivalents govern electronic records.
-Section 146 provides a presumption that documents produced by computers were produced in the ordinary course of activities, provided the court is satisfied of the foundational facts.
-Australian courts have admitted WhatsApp messages in civil and criminal matters in Federal Court and state Supreme Court proceedings.
+The Evidence Act 1995 (Commonwealth) and state equivalents govern electronic records in Australia.
+Section 146 provides a presumption that documents produced by computers were made in the ordinary course of activities.
+The court must be satisfied of the foundational facts.
+Australian courts have admitted WhatsApp messages in Federal Court and state Supreme Court proceedings.

 How to Prepare Admissible WhatsApp Evidence